ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

     npm publish

-When you publish to npm using a scope, the first time you have to add the option `--access public`:
+When you publish to npm a public package using a scope, the first time you have to add the option `--access public`:

 ```